Deconvolving the components of the sign problem: Hubbard Model on a Square Lattice

 In Fig.~\ref{fig:fig5}, we replot the data with the sign $\langle {\cal S} \rangle$ as a function of the parameter $g$ with temperature at different values of $\mu$.
 As the top right and lower panels, with $\mu \lesssim -2.0$ show, increasing $g$ leads to a worsening of the sign at all temperatures.
 In contrast, the top left panel, with $\mu = -0.5$, close to half filling, shows a non-monotonic behaviour where the sign first reduces, reaches a minimum at a moderate value, and then increases continuously to unity as $g \rightarrow 1$, as the approaching Mott insulating state pins the density $\langle n \rangle \sim 1$, establishing particle-hole symmetry and mitigating the sign problem.

-Thus, we find that on the whole, the SP in the standard square lattice Hubbard model is mainly due to the importance sampling of the HS fields, and random sampling typically mitigates the problem substantially over a large parameter window, even though it reappears at sufficiently low temperatures.
+Thus, we find that on the whole, the SP in the standard square lattice Hubbard model is mainly due to the fermion determinants steering the simulation to regions of low average sign.
+Random sampling typically mitigates the problem substantially over a large parameter window, even though it reappears at sufficiently low temperatures.
 The random fields tend to reduce the effect of the interaction, pushing the system to weaker coupling, resulting in a re-emergence of certain non-interacting features such as the shell effect, as well as reducing the signatures of the AFMI in observables such as the density, the kinetic energy and the spin-spin correlations.
 Even so, this comparison only holds for certain characteristics, and such systems retain several non-trivial signatures of interactions even at $g=0$.
-Overall, the problem of importance sampling is much more complex than the standard scaling $\beta \rightarrow g \beta$ suggested by arguments using classical statistical mechanics.